nopnop2002/esp8266-mqtt-uart-bridge/README.md

 GPIO13(RXD)   --- TX
 ```
 The boot message does not reach RX port of other side.
-However, since GPIO15 is the pin that determines the boot mode, the ESP8266 may not start.
+However, since GPIO15 is a pin that determines the boot mode, ESP8266 does not start.
+__This method cannot be used.__

 ## Add a circuit
 If the following circuit is added, All message does not reach RX port of other side.